 EXPECTATION, n.
 The state or condition of mind which in the procession of human emotions is preceded by hope and followed by despair. - Ambrose Bierce, the Devil’s Dictionary

 Imagine being a developer, sitting with a start-up founder over dinner, sketchbooks and laptops.
-We're just as excited as you are, to solve the problems of the future.
+We're just as excited as they are, to solve the problems of the future.
 But hours later, alone in front of a computer, untangling problems far too esoteric to talk about with any non-developer, it's just.. not the way to do great work.

 We may be intelligent and experienced enough to engineer great machines; however, inexperience with communicating to businesspeople can reveal our time to be infungible.